michal-alenowicz/photo-assistant/README.md

-While none of the result was fully satisfying (the album wasn't actually identified), there are some interesting thongs happening here.
+While none of the results are fully satisfying (the album hasn't been identified, actually), there are some interesting things happening here.
 This example shows the power of Dense Captions - instead of listing one-word labels, dense captions provide a list of more descriptive captions for image's sub-regions.
 Here they included "a logo of a metallica" (sic!), which enabled the LLM to come up with an _almost_ acceptable caption and quite good tags.
 GCP implementation did very bad without web detection (the OCR-detected 'etallic' didn't help).
 Thanks to web detection, LLM produced vaguely relevant (if grammatically incorrect) caption and quite satisfying tags.

 <br>